AppFlowy-IO/AppFlowy/README.md

 [AppFlowy Roadmap](https://trello.com/b/NCyXCXXh/appflowy-roadmap)

-If you'd like to propose a feature, submit an issue [here](https://github.com/AppFlowy-IO/appflowy/issues).
+If you would like to propose a feature, submit an issue [here](https://github.com/AppFlowy-IO/appflowy/issues).

 ## **Releases**